Sunday, November 30, 2008

 The barriers also serve as a historical record of sorts.
 Its evidence that a unit has been somewhere.
 Everybody comes and goes to Iraq through Kuwait, therefore, Kuwait is littered with these barriers.
 Go to any Army installation in the world and somewhere you will see something scary painted on a wall.
 It’s just the way we are.

 We are YOUR army.
-You don’t need to be scared of us but the bad guys
+You don’t need to be scared of us but the bad guys should be.

 So, sleep peaceably in your beds tonight because we stand ready.